akrzemi1/__sandbox__/string_view_ctor.md

 I think the "empty string" angle here isn't quite right.
 An empty string is one for which data() == data() + size, regardless of the value of that pointer.
 The appropriate analogy here is with the constructor string_view(nullptr, 0), which already exists today and produces an empty string.

+`string_view` is not a `pair<const char *, size_t>` -- you cannot create any combination.

+describe why we want a narrow contract: determine at wchich opint the bug is located and fix it there.

+d0903 will not allow migration from f(string_view) to f(string)

+more complicated reasoning

+analogu to `delete` : you do not use vocabulary types out of the box. you prepare your own types.